Danappelxx/iPadMouse/README.md

 To run the client application, you need Xcode 8 Beta 2.
 You also need to fetch the dependencies, `carthage bootstrap --no-build`.
 Then, the app should build on any iOS device (tested on iOS 10 iPad Pro).

 ### Server
+To run the server either use a precompiled binary or build from source.

+#### Precompiled Binary
+Download and run the binary for the [latest release](https://github.com/Danappelxx/iPadMouse/releases).

+#### Build from Source
-To run the server, you need to be able to build code compatible with the 05-09 snapshot with the OSX SDK.
+You need to be able to build code compatible with the 05-09 snapshot with the OSX SDK.
 For me, the following options work:

 - Generate the Xcode project with `swift build -X` and open it using Xcode 7.3.1 with the 05-09 snapshot selected
 - Have Xcode 8 Beta 1 selected using `xcode-select` and run `xcrun --sdk macosx swift build` in the command line